PACE Project Analysis

 6. Estimate Lifetime Savings

-Estimating first year is most helpful with lifetime savings as a second step that may be performed by measure or in the aggregate for all measures.
+Estimating the first year savings is the most helpful with lifetime savings as a second step that may be calculated per each measure or in aggregate.
 Increased operational expenses may often be financed through C-PACE with prepaid maintenance contracts and may be included in project costs.
-Please contact CounterpointeSRE to discuss.

 7. Estimate the Financing Cost for Each Proposed Measure